cleentfaar/CLSlackBundle/Resources/doc/creating-a-bot.md

 ## Enjoying it so far?

+If you haven't done so yet, check out the chapter about the available [console commands](commands.md).

 That's about it for the documentation part of this bundle, be sure to check out the [library's documentation](https://github.com/cleentfaar/slack/Resources/doc/usage.md) for a more detailed explanation of the ways you can interact with your team's Slack API.